What are the most important things to know about zidovudine?

 - Pale skin

 Worsening of liver disease (sometimes resulting in death) has occurred in people with both HIV and ribavirin.
-If you are taking zidovudine as well as interferon with or without ribavirin and you experience side effects, tell your health care provider.(HCV) who were taking HIV medicines and also being treated for HCV infection with with or without
+If you are taking zidovudine as well as interferon with or without ribavirin and you experience side effects, tell your health care provider.(HCV) who were taking HIV medicines and with or without

 While taking zidovudine, it is important to keep all of your appointments with your health care provider.